- Krakow, Poland

 API students in Krakow complete courses offered in English by the Jagiellonian University of Krakow’s Interdisciplinary Program in Humanities and Social Sciences (IPHSS).
 The curriculum of the IPHSS program is designed to encourage an exchange of ideas and experience.
 The program focuses on the most significant issues of modern philosophy, anthropology, history, literary theories, art history and psychology.
 The main emphasis is placed on the modern and interdisciplinary character of 20th century cultural phenomena.
 Students select the majority of their classes from the Department of Humanities and Social Sciences and may ask for special permission to complete a course in another department of the university that offers courses in English.
-There are also a limited internship opportunities in Krakow through the Galician Jewish Museum.
+There are also internship opportunities in Krakow through the Galician Jewish Museum and Krakow's Volunteer Center and Children' Friends Society.
 If you are interested in working as a docent or with the museum’s marketing and communications department, please let your API Program Manager know as soon as possible.
 Internships are unpaid and do not award credit.

 - Setting Description: